KunMonanz/Flask-Authentication/README.md

 ---

-Would you like this included in your README as a “Task Management” section?
-I can generate an updated README file for you if you want!

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.